Blazkowiz47/personal-logs/Templates/Paper Note Template.md

 -

 ## Relevance to My Work
-*How does this relate to my PAD/PhD research?*
+*How does this relate to my PAD research?*

 ### Direct Applications
 -